 You Almost Passed the CMA Exam – What Next?

-You’ve waited two weeks to get your CMA Exam score but, when you finally open your Performance Report email, your heart sinks to see a number so, so close to 360 (the minimum passing score) but not quite there.
+You’ve waited two weeks to get your CMA exam score, but when you finally open your Performance Report email, your heart sinks to see a number so close to 360 (the minimum passing score) but not quite there.
 Alas, you’re one of the more than 50% of CMA candidates who’ve failed the exam.
-Here’s what you need to do now …
+Here’s what you need to do now.

-Don’t wait.
-Don’t collect your thoughts.
-Don’t take a break.
-Right away, ensure the you can and do sign up for the earliest date possible.
-Depending on when you took the exam, you might even be eligible to take the exam again with in the same two-month testing window.
+Don’t wait, don’t collect your thoughts, don’t take a break.
+Right away, ensure that you sign up for the earliest date possible.
+Depending on when you took the exam, you might even be eligible to take it again within the same two-month testing window.

 Closely Review Your Performance Report

-Candidates who do not pass the exam will receive a report that indicates their performance on each of the key topic areas (5 on Part 1; 6 on Part 2) in the multiple-choice section as well as their overall performance on the essay section.
+Candidates who do not pass the exam will receive a report that indicates their performance on each key topic area (6 on each part) in the multiple-choice section and their overall performance on the essay section.

 There are three performance ratings: Satisfactory, Marginal, and Unsatisfactory.

-As mentioned, you’ll want to focus the bulk of your attention on the areas of “marginal” performance — especially if you were within a few points of passing.
+As mentioned, you’ll want to focus on “marginal” performance—especially if you were within a few points of passing.
 You can use this to help design your new study plan or to create new question drills.

-If you found that the essay was your undoing, you should consider spending much more time on completing sample essays.
+If you found that the essay was your undoing, consider spending much more time on completing sample essays.

 Learn From Your Mistakes

 One thing you can do when building your study plan is to revisit IMA’s Learning Outcome Statements for each topic section where you scored poorly.
-You’ll quickly be able to spot which ones you may not fully grasp or may have overlooked the first time round.
+You’ll quickly be able to spot which ones you may not fully grasp or have overlooked the first time.

-You can also take an honest assessment of just how thorough and focused your study sessions were before you failed.
+You can also take an honest assessment of how thorough and focused your study sessions were before you failed.
 Were you distracted?
 Did you not have a focused plan?
-What can you do to improve your study environment this second (or third) time around?
+How can you improve your study environment this second (or third) time around?

 Don’t Neglect What You’ve Already Learned

-Lastly, don’t pretend that just because you got several “satisfactory” marks on your Performance Report that you can just skip those topics/areas entirely.
-You should at the very least include them in your notes review and absolutely make them part of your practice exams and question drills.
+Lastly, don’t pretend that just because you got several “satisfactory” marks on your Performance Report, you can skip those topics/areas entirely.
+At the very least, you should include them in your notes review and make them part of your practice exams and question drills.

 Good luck!